 Sarah Meador, D.V.M.

 Dr. Meador grew up all along the eastern coast, spending most of her time in Virginia and Georgia.
 She attended Virginia Tech for both her undergraduate and veterinary studies, receiving a dual B.S. degree in Biology and Wildlife Science in 2005 followed by her D.V.M. in 2009.
 Her professional interests include dentistry, ultrasound and internal medicine.
 Her philosophy is to treat her patients with compassion and use client education to strengthen the human-animal bond.
-Outside of veterinary medicine, her hobbies include watching Hokie sports, yoga, kayaking and hiking.
-Dr. Meador moved to Norfolk in 2012 with her husband Will.
-Together, they have three fur-kids: Pumpkin, a sweet elderly cat, Jasper, a three-legged border collie mix & Eva, a sato rescued from Puerto Rico.
+Outside of veterinary medicine, her hobbies include watching Hokie sports, yoga, kayaking, and hiking.
+Dr. Meador moved to Norfolk in 2012 and has three fur-kids: Pumpkin, a sweet elderly cat, Jasper, a three-legged border collie mix & Eva, a sato rescued from Puerto Rico.

 Aveetal Gershon, D.V.M.

 Dr. Gershon was born in Nahariya, Israel, and moved to Virginia Beach when she was six years old.
-She attended Princess Anne High School, Tidewater Community College, and Virginia Tech, graduating in 2008 with a B.S. in Animal Science and Poultry.
+She attended Princess Anne High School, Tidewater Community College, and Virginia Tech, graduating in 2008 with a B.S. in Animal and Poultry Science.
 Dr. Gershon received her D.V.M. from Virginia Tech in 2013.
 She started her veterinary career at Acredale Animal Hospital in May of 2013.
 Her professional interests include radiology, ultrasound, surgery, and internal medicine.
 Outside of work, she enjoys reading, watching Hokie football, exercising, snowboarding, wake-boarding, and going to the beach.
 Her family includes Mush the cat, and Matoe-key, a long haired chihuahua, Buck, the hound mix and Gingy the cat.